LGBTQIA+ Equal Pay Awareness Day

 june 13, 2024

-Equal Pay Today partners with coalition members to raise awareness about the lack of wage gap data for LGBTQIA+ communities.
+This year, Equal Pay Today is partnering up with coalition members to raise awareness about the lack of wage gap data for LGBTQIA+ communities on June 13, 2024.

 Our fight for equal pay takes an intersectional approach, acknowledging that the wage gap is magnified for transgender and gender non-conforming individuals, LGBTQIA+ people of color, LGBTQIA+ women, immigrants, and other marginalized identities.
 Together, we champion inclusive solutions that uplift all voices within our diverse community.